webknit/Front-End-Developer-Guidelines/README.md

 There are many tools out there to analyse accessibility if more support is required.
 A popular one is the WAVE Web Accessibility Tool. http://wave.webaim.org/

+### Srcset and picture
+Images are one of the most problematic issues on the web, especially since the birth of responsive design.

+### JS in the HTML
+Where possible there should be **NO** JS in the \<head\> of a HTML document.
+The issue is that if an error occurs in the head there’s a possibility the rest of the page won’t load.

 - General
 	- Browser Support
 - HTML